 - Immobile.
-If your cat’s whiskers are relaxed, your pet feels the same.
-A cat with immobile whiskers is perfectly tranquil, and not on alert.
+If your cat’s whiskers are relaxed, your pet also feels relaxed.
+A cat with immobile whiskers is perfectly tranquil and not on high alert.

 - Flat Against the Face.
 This suggests a fear-based reaction.
-Something has spooked your cat, and they should be handled with caution.
+Something has spooked your cat and she should be handled with extreme caution.

 - Spread Out Wide.
-Your cat is trying to make themselves look bigger to scare off a potential predator.
+Your cat is trying to make herself look bigger to scare off a potential predator.
 A cat with spread whiskers is deep in fight-or-flight mode.

 - Facing Forward.
-If your cat’s whiskers are facing forward, as though reaching for something, they are hunting.
+If your cat’s whiskers are facing forward, as though reaching for something, she is in hunting mode.

-Take a look at your cat, and observe which way their whiskers are facing.
-You will now be able to tell how they’re feeling, and what they’re planning.
+Take a look at your cat and observe which way her whiskers are facing.
+You will now be able to tell how she’s feeling, and what she’s planning to do next.

 Why Do Whiskers Break Off?

 Cat whiskers are like fingernails in humans.
-If your cat remains sedentary, they’ll remain unbroken.
-The more active and energetic your pet is, however, the more likely they are to break a whisker.
+If your cat remains sedentary, her whiskers will remain unbroken.
+The more active and energetic your cat, the more likely she is to break a whisker.

-Thankfully, cat breaking a whisker organically will not experience any pain.
-Cats shed and regrow whiskers throughout their life.
-When a whisker snaps, it’s usually coming to the end of its natural life anyway.
-As a result, your pet will probably not act any differently.
+A cat that breaks a whisker through general wear and tear will not experience any pain.
+Cats shed and regrow whiskers throughout their lives.
+When a whisker snaps, it’s usually coming to the end of its natural life.
+Your pet will probably not act any differently when this happens.